 Finding time to exercise before or after work can be tough, so consider slotting your workout into your lunch hour instead.
 Some offices have on-site gyms you can use, or you could join a gym close to your work.

 If neither of these is an option, use your lunch break to go for a walk outside.
 This will give you a good mental break from your day as well as a physical break.
+You can even search for quick workout videos online that you can do right at home.

 Staying active at work doesn’t have to be difficult, but it does require you to be more intentional and create some new habits.
 Start with these suggestions and see if you can come up with some other creative ideas that work for you.